 Tanya Shadrick’s memoir The Cure for Sleep – the story of a life changed forever by sudden near-death – will be published in January 2022 by Weidenfeld & Nicolson and can be pre-ordered now.

-As founder of The Selkie Press, she is editor of Wild Woman Swimming – a journal of west country waters longlisted for the 2019 Wainwright Prize: a book Tanya promised to make after a single meeting with its dying author, Lynne Roper.
+As founder of The Selkie Press, Tanya is editor of Wild Woman Swimming – a journal of west country waters longlisted for the 2019 Wainwright Prize: a book she promised to make after a single meeting with its dying author, Lynne Roper.

 All of Tanya’s work seeks to call forth creative responses in others – a practice which earned her Fellowship of the Royal Society of Arts in 2018.